Updated: January 2025

 Can a CRM Really Fix My Sales Team?
 The answer is simple… No.

 CRM effectiveness remains a problem across all business sectors.
-As cited by Gartner in July-2022, “Too frequently, sales leaders purchase sales technology on faith, believing that just by installing the technology they will drive better outcomes.
+As cited by Gartner, “Too frequently, sales leaders purchase sales technology on faith, believing that just by installing the technology they will drive better outcomes.
 In reality, Gartner research shows that just 24% of companies believe that their sales technology implementation is optimized.”

 Do I Really Need a CRM?...
 “Yes”

 The software doesn’t make a sales process work.
-I have seen sales teams perform without ever using a CRM.
-It can’t improve the quality of a cold call, write an email that inspires action, prevent a deal from stalling, etc.
+I have seen sales teams perform without using a CRM during their early growth stage.
+It can’t improve lead conversion, navigate a complex buying group, prevent a deal from stalling, etc.

 If your sales team isn’t hitting their numbers, a CRM likely isn’t the reason.
 It could play a part, but usually there are other foundational sales elements that need to be in order before a CRM can play its core role of enablement.
-Let’s look at those.
+Let’s look into those factors.

 Establishing a Solid Sales Foundation Before CRM